pagespace/pagespace/docs/dev-guide/templates.md

 Pagespace will automatically scan your template for its defined regions.
 From here you can define the template properties and the sharing strategy for each region.

+<a id=template-properties></a>
 ## Template properties

 Template properties can be used to make different templates based on the same template source file.
-For example, we could create two identical templates, with the exception that one is configured to display the date it was created:
+For example, we could create two identical templates, with the exception that one is configured to display the date of the page it is rendering:

 <img src="">